Chelsea & Gramercy

 To move forwards or backwards through the Manhattan trail click the arrows above, or select your next destination on the Minimap.

 The High Line near 14th Street

 From 1851 to 1929 10th Avenue was a very dangerous place, not because of traffic or gangsters, but because there was a railroad running along it.
 Trains, traffic and pedestrians don’t mix so in 1929 the New York Central Railroad agreed to rebuild the line as an elevated railroad to keep the trains clear of the roads.
 The High Line opened in 1934 running from 34th Street in the north to St. John’s Park Terminal at Spring Street.
 It eliminated 105 street level railroad crossings.
 After World War II traffic declined and the southern end of the line was demolished in the 1960s.
 The remainder continued in use until it was abandoned in 1980.
 Attempts both to demolish and reopen the High Line were thwarted, leaving it as a rusting monument to the railroad era.
 The idea of turning it into a public open space was first mooted in 1999 and early in the 21st Century plans were drawn up to convert it into a linear public park.
 Work on the southern part of the line began in April 2006 and the southern section of the High Line opened to the public as a park in June 2009.
 A second section opened 2 years later.
-Work to convert the old rail yards at the northern end began in September 2012.
-Click Tab 2 to see the unimproved High Line at Hudson Yards near 28th Street in 2012.
-This has now become part of the High Line park.
+Work to convert the northern section the northern section at Hudson yards began in September 2012.
+Unlike the southern section of the High Line, the northern section has preserved the plants that established themselves naturally in the line after it was abandoned Click Tab 2 to see the northern section of the High Line at Hudson Yards.